carstingaxion/theater-references/README.md

 This plugin requires the GatherPress plugin to be installed and activated.
 It works with GatherPress events (`gatherpress_event` post type) to provide specialized reference management for e.g. theater productions.

-### Key features

-- Seamlessly integrates with GatherPress events
-- Uses custom taxonomies for efficient data management and querying
-- Automatic context detection when used within a production page
-- Filter by specific production (by ID)
-- Filter by year for annual reviews
-- Filter by reference type (clients, festivals, awards, or all)
-- Nested list output organized by year and reference type
-- Native WordPress term management UI
-- Better performance through taxonomy-based queries

 Perfect for creating dynamic reference pages, production portfolios, and annual summaries of achievements.

----

-## Installation

-1. **Install and activate GatherPress plugin first** (required dependency)
-2. Upload the plugin files to the `/wp-content/plugins/gatherpress-references` directory.
-3. Activate the plugin through the **Plugins** screen in WordPress.
-4. The plugin will create three custom taxonomies: **Clients**, **Festivals**, and **Awards**.
-5. Add terms to these taxonomies via the **Events** admin menu.
-6. Assign taxonomy terms to event posts.
-7. Insert the block into any page, post, or production content.
-8. Use the block settings to filter by production, year, or reference type.

 ---